thoughtspot/thoughtspot.github.io/_admin/scriptability/scriptability-overview.md

 You can download these objects in the form of a scriptable file in the [ThoughtSpot Modeling Language]({{ site.baseurl }}/admin/scriptability/tml.html), or TML.

-Use Scriptability to export Worksheets, Views, tables, Pinboards, and Answers in a human-readable format.
+Use Scriptability to export Worksheets, Views, tables, Pinboards, SpotIQ results, and Answers in a human-readable format.
 Refer to [Migrate or restore objects]({{ site.baseurl }}/admin/scriptability/scriptability.html).